Davos

 The municipality covers nearly the entire valley of the Landwasser, and the centre of population, economic activity and administration is two adjacent villages, Davos Dorf (engl.: Davos Village) and Davos Platz (Davos Place), which are 1560 m above sea level.

-Gaining prominence in the 19th century as a mountain health resort, Davos is perhaps best known today for hosting the World Economic Forum, an annual meeting of global political and corporate leaders.
+Davos gained prominence in the 19th century as a mountain health resort.
+Since 1971, it has hosted the World Economic Forum, an annual meeting of global political and corporate leaders.
 With its long history of winter sports, Davos also has one of Switzerland's largest ski resorts and hosts the international Spengler Cup, an ice hockey tournament, every December.

 Name

-Tavau, the Romansh name, derives from the Latin tubus, which is here used in the sense of ravine.
+The name is first recorded in the 13th century as Tavaus.
+It may derive from Vulgar Latin *Tovani (accusative *Tovanes), meaning "people of the ravine", or else from an adjective *tovatum (accusative plural *tovatos), meaning "(areas) covered by ravine debris".
+In both cases, the root word would be *tovum, "ravine", a vulgar reflex of tubus.
+The reference would be either to the Schiatobel or to the Albertitobel, two ravines overlooking the town.